anchan828/unity-ReorderableList/README.md

 SerializedObject|serializedObject|
 SerializedProperty|serializedProperty|
-bool|draggable| Can elements drag? bool|displayHeader| Draw header , if true. bool|displayAddButton| Draw AddButton , if true.
-bool|displayRemoveButton| Draw RemoveButton , if true.
+bool|draggable| Can elements drag? bool|displayHeader| Draw header , if true.
+The default is true. bool|displayAddButton| Draw AddButton , if true.
+The default is true. bool|displayRemoveButton| Draw RemoveButton , if true.
+The default is true.

 ### Variables